-USAG Benelux - Brussels is located on the Northeastern side of Brussels, about 10 minutes drive from the North Atlantic Treaty Organization (NATO) headquarters, one hour drive from USAG Benelux SHAPE/Chievres (Belgium) and one hour and twenty minutes drive from USAG Benelux Brunssum (Netherlands).
+USAG Benelux - Brussels is located on the Northeastern side of Brussels, about 10 minutes drive from the North Atlantic Treaty Organization headquarter, one hour drive from USAG Benelux SHAPE/Chievres (Belgium) and one hour and twenty minutes drive from USAG Benelux-Brunssum (Netherlands).
 The city of Brussels is known as the "Capital of Europe."
 Not only does it host NATO Headquarters, but many of the principal entities of the European Union as well.

 If you have questions or desire information on grave sites and memorials within Europe, visit the American Battle Monuments Commission.
-For general information on U.S. Army Europe visit the Headquarters U.S. Army Europe's website.
+For general information on U.S. Army Garrison Benelux visit the following website.

 Your sponsor will schedule your pick up from the airport.
 You should determine prior to your arrival where your unit sponsor will meet you.
 If you are meeting your sponsor at the airport, it is important to note that they will be meeting you in the waiting area (out-side) as no one is allowed to pass through the international gateway without an airline ticket and passport.

 From the airport take the only way out direction ‘ring'.
 Follow direction Namur, Liege.
-Once on the ring take exit Brussel/Bruxelles, Luik/Liege, Leuven Louvain.
-Keep to the right direction Brussels.
-Take the first exit Kraainem.
-At the T section take left.
+Once on the ring take exit Brussel/Bruxelles, Luik/Liege, Leuven/Louvain.
+Keep to the right direction to Brussels.
+Take the first exit to Kraainem.
+At the "T" section, take left.
 Drive all the way to the top to the traffic light.
 USAG Benelux-Brussels is across the intersection.
-The entrance of the garrison is located on the back road: At the traffic lights go across (actually it curves a bit to the right).
+The entrance of the garrison is located on the back road (on Europalaan Street): At the traffic lights go across (actually it curves a bit to the right).
 On the next intersection take a left.
 The garrison is on the left-hand side.
-If you wish to go in with your vehicle, continue the road to the point where you can do a u-turn and come back around.
-The entrance is the second one on your right.
+If you wish to enter with your vehicle, continue the road to the point where you can do a U-turn and come back around.
+The entrance/gate is the second one on your right.